 Acknowledging Your Thoughts

-Week three is getting down with those thoughts.
+And week three is getting down with those thoughts.
 More specifically recognizing why your mood changes.
 You scan your common thoughts and fears.
-In short each chapter ends with a check in.
+In short, each chapter ends with a check in.
 I found it very helpful to summarize my thoughts and activities.

 Stopping Negative Thoughts

-Week four you really analyze these unhelpful statements that pop in your head.
+The fourth week you really analyze these unhelpful statements that pop in your head.
 There may be no evidence to support the thought.
-For instance now you are starting to view recurrent errors in your thinking.
+For instance, now you are starting to view recurrent errors in your thinking.